-Traditionally, bottle trees are always made from bottles one saves over the course of several years.
-The bottles are placed over the branches of a tree or rod that stick upright out of the ground.
+As a Southern tradition, bottle trees are always made from blue glass bottles (these could be wine or beer bottles) one saves over the course of several years.
+The bottles are placed over the branches of a dead tree or rod that stick upright out of the ground.

-Today, you will find bottle trees in gardens mainly because of their unique beauty.
+Today, you will find bottle trees in gardens across North America, mainly because of their unique beauty.
 You can even find them in garden shows around the world.

 People have been creating these trees in Southern states for hundreds of years.
 However, their history dates back much further in time.
 The folklore that surrounds the origin of bottle trees is truly fascinating.